trickl/language/README.md

 Specifically - reading numbers, currency amounts and durations as English text and converting into a strongly typed class.

-## Getting Started

-These instructions will get you a copy of the library

 ### Prerequisites

-Requires Git, Maven 3 and a Java 8 compiler installed on your system.
+Requires Maven and a Java 8 compiler installed on your system.

+## Usage

+See the Junit tests for usage

-### Downloding and Building
+### Installing

 To download the library into a folder called "language" run